Role-play lesson plans

 - Classroom set-up: 10 minutes

-By participating in a role-play that simulates the process of law-making in the Senate, students will:
+By participating in a role-play that simulates the process of a parliamentary committee, students will:

-- understand the role of government ministers, the opposition, minor parties and Independents
+- understand the role of the Parliament in examining bills

 - inquire into real and current issues